act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 3

-This `strong` element has a `word-spacing` of `1.92pt !important` (equals `0.12em`) which is equal to the permissible value, given the default pixel size of the body is 16 pixels.
+This `strong` element has a `word-spacing` of `1.92pt !important` (equals `0.12em` ) which is equal to the permissible value, given the default pixel size of the body is 16 pixels.
+Given the computed valuevalue is equal to the permissible value, the [priority][] is not taken into consideration.

 ```html
 <strong style="word-spacing: 1.92pt !important;">